pla10/Shelfino_ROS2/projects/README.md

 - The robots are initially deployed at random positions.
 - The evader _is controller by the computer_ but it HAS to move following the same roadmap computed by the pursuer.
 The students will have to publish said roadmap on a topic so that it can be used by the evader algorithm to compute the path.
-- You can assume that once the evader takes a link, it has to complete the movement and cannot back-off or stop.
+- You can assume that once the evader takes a link of the graph, it has to complete the movement and cannot back-off or stop.
-- Since robots move at constant velocity, they _should_ not stop.
+- Since robots move at constant velocity, they _must_ not stop or slow down.
 - The pursuer does not know the evader's future path, hence you cannot read from the evader topic to get the path it will follow.
+- Once the evader has chosen a gate to reach, it will follow the shortest path to the gate without considering other smarter policies to avoid the pursuer(s).

 ### Level of complexity